Thailand cancels emergency decree in bid to calm protests

 Prayuth, in the taped speech, pleaded with his countrymen to resolve their political differences through Parliament.

-“The only way to a lasting solution for all sides that is fair for those on the streets as well as for the many millions who choose not to go on the streets is to discuss and resolve these differences through the parliamentary process,” he said, according to an official English-language text of his remarks.
+“The only way to a lasting solution for all sides that is fair for those on the streets as well as for the many millions who choose not to go on the streets is to discuss and resolve these differences through the parliamentary process,” he said.

-The government on Tuesday approved a request to recall Parliament to deal with the political crisis in a special session from Monday to Wednesday.
+The government on Tuesday approved a request to recall Parliament to deal with the political crisis in a special session next Monday to Wednesday.

-“While I can listen to and acknowledge the demands of protesters, I cannot run the country based on protester or mob demands,” Prayuth said.
+“I am appealing to all sides that we must heal injuries now before they become too deep,” Prayuth said.

-He ended his remarks with a plea: “Let us respect the law and parliamentary democracy, and let our views be presented through our representatives in Parliament.”
+The cancellation of the state of emergency came as Bangkok Civil Court was preparing to rule on motions to revoke the decree on the basis that it illegally abridged freedom of assembly.